Living Room Decluttering Tips: Step-by-Step Guide

 One of the most crucial steps in decluttering is to be ruthless in your decision-making.

 • Let Go of Sentimental Attachments: While it’s essential to cherish sentimental items, sometimes they can become clutter.
-Be discerning about what truly holds sentimental value and what can be let go to create a more organised living room.
+Be discerning about what truly holds sentimental value and what can be let go of to create a more organised living room.

 • Unused and Unloved: If you haven’t used or loved an item for an extended period, it’s time to say goodbye.
 Clinging to unused items only contributes to clutter and chaos.